 With this connection in place, online businesses can exploit user engagement characters such as focused attention, motivation and trust in converting visitors into customers, repeat customers and even brand ambassadors generating leads across the social media and outside of the internet world.

 While investing in website performance optimization adds to the CapEx in favor of shaving off a few seconds in page load times, the return is inevitably seen in the shape of rising revenues and shrinking operational cost and hardware investments.

-Improvements in website KPI also lead to better AdWords Quality Score and therefore reduce the Cost per Click (CPC).
-Online businesses with high Quality Score and page speed are able to spend advertisement budged efficiently and effectively, thereby maximizing reach and attracting customers without necessitating additional OpEx.
+Improvements in website KPI also lead to a better Google AdWords Quality Score and therefore reduce the Cost per Click (CPC).
+Online businesses with a high-quality score and page speed are able to spend advertisement budget efficiently and effectively, thereby maximizing reach and attracting customers without necessitating additional OpEx.

-A slowdown on the other hand minimizes resource utilization.
-Bing conducted an independent study on its website performance affecting revenue and found a 2 seconds delay in delivering search query incurred revenue loss of 4.3 percent per user.
+A slowdown, on the other hand, minimizes resource utilization.
+Bing conducted an independent study on its website performance affecting revenue and found a 2 seconds delay in delivering search query incurred a revenue loss of 4.3 percent per user.

 Additional efforts in enhancing website performance may stretch CapEx temporarily, but the tradeoff is ultimately justified as the extra investments translate into higher bottom line, increased revenue streams and minimum operational expenses.

 Websites with the steepest learning curve achieve the highest customer lock-in.
 Internet users consider the time taken in learning to use alternate websites as a significant switching cost, which acts as a mechanism to lock them into online services offered via high-performance websites.